stewthestew/anime.rs/README.md

 # Caution
 - This is made for my own personal use.
 # ANIME.rs
-A Simple Rust Animation Library for the Terminal ANIME.rs is a minimalistic terminal animation library written in Rust.
+- A Simple Rust Animation Library for the Terminal.
+- ANIME.rs is a minimalistic terminal animation library written in Rust.
 It provides basic text-based animations for enhancing the user experience in terminal-based applications.

 Features:
 - **Flint**: Prints text with custom timing and clears the line.